Matrix Stacks - Demo 19

 Description

 First thing to note is that we are now using OpenGL 2.1’s official transformation procedures, and in the projection transformation, they flip the z axis, making it a left hand coordinate system.
-The reason for this is long, and I have begun discusses in the “Standard Perspective Matrix” section, but it’s an incomplete section for now.
+The reason for this is long, and I have begun discusses in the “Standard Perspective Matrix” section, but it is an incomplete section for now.
 But for now, all it means that we have to change how the depth test will be configured, as after the projection transformation, the far z value is 1.0, and the near z value is -1

 The clear depth that is set for each fragment each frame is now 1.0, and the test for a given fragment to overwrite the color in the color buffer is changed to be less than or equal to.